Skip to main content

 Best suited for

-Older or lower-value bikes where the cost of comprehensive outweighs replacement value.
-Also suits riders on a tight budget who want liability protection in case they damage someone else's property.
+Older or lower-value bikes where paying for comprehensive does not make sense against the replacement cost.
+Also suits riders on a tight budget who still want liability protection if they damage someone else's property.

 Third Party, Fire and Theft

-This mid-tier option generally includes everything in Third Party only, plus protection if your motorcycle is stolen or damaged by fire.
-Theft is one of the most common motorcycle insurance claims, particularly in Auckland, making this a significant step up from basic liability.
-It typically does not pay for accidental damage from crashes or weather events.
+Everything in Third Party only, plus protection if your motorcycle is stolen or catches fire.
+Theft is one of the most common motorcycle claims in New Zealand, particularly in Auckland.
+That alone makes this a big jump from basic liability.
+What it does not cover is accidental damage from crashes or weather events.

 Typically covers